We use cookies to understand how people use Depot.

 How to resolve

 First, check status.depot.dev for any reported outages.
-If we're experiencing an incident, please monitor the status page and wait for the resolution.
-Once we resolve the issue, retry your workflow run.
+If Depot is experiencing an incident, monitor the status page and wait for the resolution.
+Once the issue resolves, retry your workflow run.

 Next, check the CPU and memory usage of your build process.
 Open the job details in your Depot dashboard and look at the resource usage graphs at the top of the page.
 If your build consumes excessive CPU or memory, consider optimizing your build steps to reduce resource consumption.